Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisModelingKerasWithCNTKBackend.md

 ## 2. Problem

-The IMDB movie dataset can contain of highly polar moving reviews (good or bad) for training and testing **AT** I DON@T UNDERSTAND WHAT "HIGHLY POLAR MOVING REVIEWS" MEANS.
+The IMDB movie dataset consists of moving reviews with positive and negative sentiment.
 In this problem, we will use a small dataset of movie reviews to perform modeling and determine whether a given movie review has a positive or negative sentiment.

 ## 3. CNTK Backend